 Cantonese stir-fry sauce(ContainsSoy)

 While the pork is roasting, half-fill a medium saucepan with the boiling water.
-Add the egg noodles and cook over a medium-high heat, stirring occasionally with a fork to separate, until tender, 4-5 minutes.
+Cook the udon noodles over a medium-high heat until tender, 3-4 minutes.
+In the last minute of cook time, gently stir the noodles with a fork to separate.
 Drain, rinse and set aside.
-Meanwhile, thinly slice the capsicum.
-Slice the spring onion into 3cm lengths.
+Meanwhile, slice the spring onion into 3cm lengths.
 Finely chop the garlic.
 Slice the lime into wedges.
 Trim the snow peas.
 Cut the Asian greens into thirds.
+Slice the zucchini into half-moons.

 Return the frying pan to a medium-high heat with a drizzle of olive oil.
 Cook the snow peas and Asian greens until tender, 2-3 minutes.
 Add 1/2 the garlic and cook until fragrant, 1 minute.
 Season to taste.
-Transfer to a second serving bowl and cover to keep warm.
+Transfer to a serving bowl and cover to keep warm.
 Return the pan to a medium-high heat with another drizzle of olive oil.
-Cook the capsicum until tender, 4-5 minutes.
+Cook the zucchini until softened, 3-4 minutes.
 Add the spring onion and remaining garlic and cook until fragrant, 1 minute.

-Add the cooked noodles, kecap manis, sriracha sauce and chicken-style stock powder and cook, tossing occasionally, 1-2 minutes.
+Add the cooked noodles, kecap manis, sriracha sauce and chicken-style stock powder and cook, tossing occasionally, until combined and warmed through, 1-2 minutes.
 Squeeze over the lime juice.
 Transfer to serving bowls.

 TIP: Sriracha is a mild sauce, but use less if you're sensitive to heat!